 How to hire a mobile app developer in 10 questions

 Use sites like Upwork, Toptal, Guru, Freelancer, ProFinder, Fiverr, etc. to find and hire a freelance programmer to build an app.
 All of them have certain rating system, past works and reviews of projects by developers.
 Talk to few app programmers, leave out those who avoid your questions or force their tools/solutions upon you.

-In short, these are ten fundamental questions to ask:
+In short, these are ten fundamental questions to ask to hire app developer:

 - Can you provide a list of past and current customers?